 SharePoint content database migration – SharePoint migration steps:

-Here based on my personal experience I have listed out the SharePoint content database migration steps in high level:
+Here based on my personal experience, I have listed out the SharePoint content database migration steps at a high level:

 - Create a new SQL server with SQL high availability group and configure SQL listener.